Rostec: History

 On 16 July 2014, as a result of Russian intervention in Ukraine and Russian annexation of Crimea, Rostec was one of the companies that was sanctioned by the Obama administration.
-Sergey Chemezov, current CEO of Rostec, was one of the individuals targeted by the United States (U.S.) and the European Union (E.U.), whose visa was banned and assets froze by the E.U..
-Rostec's access to U.S. debt markets was also limited.
+Sergey Chemezov, then CEO of Rostec, was one of the individuals targeted by the United States (US) and the European Union (EU), Chemezov's visa was banned and assets frozen by the EU.
+Rostec's access to US debt markets was also limited.
 Rostec was forced to rethink its strategy for its holding companies.

 In December 2015, Rostec's supervisory board approved its development strategy through 2025.
 According to the strategy, Rostec intends to change the Russian economic model by putting less emphasis on weaponry, aviation components, and software and more emphasis on electronics, telecommunications, robotics, and other high-tech industries.
 This in turn would diversify the Russian economy, increasing the share of high-tech civilian products and non-primary exports.

+According to the 2022 development strategy of the corporation, by 2025 the share of civilian products in its revenue should be 50%.

-It was reported in late 2022 that Rostec had greatly increased the production of armored vehicles and ammunition in response to the 2022 Russian invasion of Ukraine.
+It was reported in late 2022 that Rostec had increased the production of armored vehicles and ammunition in response to the 2022 Russian invasion of Ukraine.

-Rostec announced on 5 January 2023 that it will commence mass manufacture of new C-UAS EW systems in two months.
+Rostec announced on 5 January 2023 that it would commence mass manufacture of new C-UAS EW systems in two months.

+Chemezov stated in May 2023 that the company's revenue in 2022 was $27.2 billion and the share of civilian production was 45%.

+It was reported in August 2023 that Rostec's enterprises had increased the production of armored vehicles by 4x and the production of ammunition for barrel artillery and MLRS by 20-30x since February 2022.

+It was reported in September 2023 that Rostec's enterprises had increased the production of various types of weapons 2-to 10-fold.

+Sergey Chemezov claimed on 1 November 2023 that Rostec has increased tank production by 7x, other combat vehicles by 4.5x, artillery/MLRS by 2.5 times, and ammunition by 60x.

+Rostec reported in April 2024 that during the previous year it had increased the production of self-propelled artillery by 10x, towed artillery by 14x, mortars by 20x, MLRS by 2x, of ammunition by 25x (by 50x for some types), of rounds for automatic and under-barrel grenade launchers by 5 times at comparison with the 2022.
+It also enhanced the production and repair of tank guns and artillery barrels twice, organized the production of munitions for drones and increased the production of guided artillery rounds and gliding bombs.